 The Man on the Train is leisurely paced when Milan, a bank robber (played by French rock legend Johnny Hallyday) arrives in a small town by train on a mission to rob a bank, and by chance meets a retired literature teacher, Manesquier (Jean Rochefort) who offers him to stay at his home as the hotel was closed that night.

-Coming back to the plot, over a period of few days, both the men befriend chatting with each other on different things and develop a mutual admiration, while longing to live the life of the other, moving away from their own.
+Coming back to the plot, over a period of a few days, both the men befriend chatting with each other on different things and develop a mutual admiration, while longing to live the life of the other, moving away from their own.

-Although Milan keeps his secret at first, the old teacher comes to know about real motives but that doesn’t prevent them from admiring each other.
+Although Milan keeps his secret at first, the retired teacher comes to know about his real motives but that doesn’t prevent them from admiring each other.
 Earlier in the film, the old teacher had also once expressed his willingness to go all out in holding up a bank, and on another day he even went up to fight with a young man at a restaurant only to find that the young man was his former pupil.

 Anyway, the day comes when Milan has to lead a bank robbery and the old man has to go for a triple heart bypass.
 The aged teacher offers Milan money to abandon his robbery plan but the man refuses, as he had given his words to his accomplices.